SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_OXS+2+OP.md

 # Imagine Communications OXS+2+OP

-The **Imagine Communications OXS+2+OP** driver combines a **serial** and **smart-serial** connection to monitor and configure the Receiver card in an Imagine Communications frame.
+The **Imagine Communications OXS+2+OP** connector combines a **serial** and **smart-serial** connection to monitor and configure the Receiver card in an Imagine Communications frame.
 Alarm monitoring can be activated on all important parameters.

 ## About